bemer/containers-on-aws-workshop/05-DeployFargate/README.md

 ![running task](https://github.com/bemer/containers-on-aws-workshop/blob/master/05-DeployFargate/images/running_task.png)

-The last step to test our app is to change its security group.
+The last step to test our app is to change its Security Group.
 Click in the task that is currently running.
 In the Network section, find the **ENI Id** and click in the ENI.

 ![task eni](https://github.com/bemer/containers-on-aws-workshop/blob/master/05-DeployFargate/images/eni_fargate.png)